 - The breadcrumbs.
 Nothing crisps up quite like panko, especially in the air fryer.
 Panko is just simply lighter, slightly larger breadcrumbs.
 Panko isn’t seasoned, so make sure you add the seasonings in.
 If the shredded parmesan cheese is pretty large, break it up a little bit.

 The secret to breading anything, is alternating hands.
 Breading gets messy quickly.
 Always use one hand for the dry flour and breadcrumbs, and one for the wet egg wash.
 This prevents your hands from getting breaded with the pickles!

 How To Make Air Fryer Pickles

 - Start by slicing the pickles to ¼” thickness.
-Arrange them on paper towel and top with additional paper towel, pressing gently to remove any excess moisture.
+Arrange them on paper towel and top with additional paper towel.
+Pat gently to remove any excess moisture.
 If they are too moist, they won’t crisp up.

-- Arrange the 3 bowls mentioned above with flour, egg wash, and the breadcrumb mixture.
-Working with about 4 pickles at a time, dip them in the flour, then the egg wash, then the breadcrumb mixture.
+- Arrange the 3 small bowls mentioned above with the flour mixture, egg wash, and the panko bread crumb mixture.
+Working with about 4 dill pickle slices at a time, dip them in the flour, then the egg wash, then the breadcrumb mixture.
 Press gently to get a nice layer of breadcrumbs on each pickle.